 E. Developer Funding Agreements.

-The Developer (does/does not) intend to enter into Developer Funding Agreements with the District in addition to recovery of the eligible costs associated with creation of this District.
-It is anticipated that in the formative years the District will have shortfalls in funding its capital costs and monthly operations and maintenance expenses.
-The Developer may fund these obligations for the District to promote the Project’s development subject to the Developer being repaid from future District revenues.

-(Describe any intended agreements including reimbursement agreements; include the following language if applicable)
+There are no Developers which intend to enter into Developer Funding Agreements with the District and there are currently no Developer Funding Agreements in effect.

 Developer Funding Agreements may allow for the earning of simple interest thereon, but under no circumstances shall any such agreement permit the compounding of interest.
 The Developer Funding Agreements may permit an interest rate that does not exceed the prime interest rate plus two points thereon.